ad-tra/AttendaceScript/README.md

 <!-- USAGE EXAMPLES -->
 # Usage
 After installing the repo you need to go to the folder and access the **config** file.
-Open it with a text edeting software
+Open it with a text editor
 ![screenshot of the Attendace folder](https://i.imgur.com/mXPUVX2.jpg)

  After openning the file you need to change the email and password to match your own credentials.